vmohit256/cma_study_plan/README.md

 ### Go over the theory

-* Binge through the theory in a single day.
+* Binge through the theory.
+Preferrably in a single day.
 Doesn't matter if things are unclear.
 It only matters if the theory is roughly present in the mind
 * Avoid looking at examples and illustrations while going through the theory
 * After a few quick passes of the theory, solve each example / illustration one by one
     - Try to solve the example without looking at the solution